xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 Note: at this moment the system should send a notification to all clients watching this project.

-## Update the README-BUILD listings and examples
+## Update the READMEs listings and examples

 - check and possibly update the `ls -l` output
 - check and possibly update the output of the `--version` runs